 Certain comparative information has been reclassified to conform with the financial statement presentation adopted in the current year.

-Notes to the Consolidated Financial Statements (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars) (Unaudited) Three months ended October 31, 2016 and 2015

 4. Property and equipment: